-Roofing companies are exposed to hazardous working conditions such as bodily injury, fire, falls and a collapsing roof.
-If roofing contractors do not utilize proper risk management, the cost of safety violations can be huge, and it can also hurt your company’s reputation.
-Since working at such great heights can post serious threats, roofing professionals must take extra precautions to prevent injury.
-On top of protecting your business with a roofing insurance program, you should also follow the safety tips below to minimize hazards and to ensure the safety of your employees.
+As a roofing business owner, you are exposed to a number of hazardous working conditions due to the nature of your business.
+Among the most common risks are injury, fire, falls or collapsing roofing materials.
+If roofing contractors do not use proper risk management, the cost of safety violations can be huge, and it can also hurt your company’s reputation.
+Since working at such great heights can pose serious safety threats, roofing professionals must take extra precautions to prevent injury.
+On top of protecting your business with a comprehensive roofing insurance program, you should also follow the tips below to minimize hazards and to ensure a safe working environment for your employees.

 Proper Training

-- Keep your team safe by providing proper training before they start their jobs
+- Keep your team safe by providing proper training to employees before they start their jobs

-- Informing employees of basic safety procedures will help them to recognize and minimize hazards
+- Informing employees of basic safety procedures will help them recognize and minimize hazards

 - Make sure to refresh current employees of training procedures by providing regular training sessions or materials